-MEDICAL SERVICES YOUR BENEFIT Transplants - This benefit covers medical services only if provided by "Approved Transplant Centers."
-Outpatient professional visits 80% of the allowed amount.
+YOUR B BENEFIT MEDICAL SERVICES BENEFIT SERVICES IN THE ALASKA YUKON NETWORK SERVICES NOT IN THE ALASKA YUKON NETWORK Travel and Lodging for Transplant Services 100% of the allowed amount.
 Subject to the deductible.
-Outpatient facility services 80% of the allowed amount.
-Subject to the deductible.
-Inpatient professional 80% of the allowed amount.
-Subject to the deductible.
-Inpatient facility 80% of the allowed amount.
-Subject to the deductible.
-Donor Costs: Procurement expenses are limited to \$75,000 per transplant.
-All covered donor costs accrue towards the \$75,000 maximum, no matter when the donor receives them.
-Travel and Lodging for Transplant Services 100% of the allowed amount.
-Subject to the deductible.
 Covered transportation and lodging incurred by the transplant recipient and companions are limited to \$7,500 per transplant.
 Reimbursement rates: Travel: Travel is reimbursed between the patient's home and the approved transplant center for round trip (air, train, or bus) coach class transportation costs.
 Mileage expenses are reimbursed at 18 cents per mile per trip Surface transportation and parking are limited up to \$35 per day Ferry transportation expenses are limited up to \$50 per person each way Lodging: Expenses incurred by a transplant patient and companion for hotel lodging away from home.
 Lodging expenses are limited up to \$50 per day per person Please note: Reimbursement rates are based on IRS guidelines and are subject to change due to IRS regulations.
 Urgent Care You may have additional costs for other services like x-rays, lab, and hospital services if incurred.
 Freestanding urgent care center 80% of the allowed amount.
+S ubject to the deductible.
+Urgent care (Hospital facility) See Emergency Room for cos st shares Weight Management Treatment 80% of the allowed amount.
+Economy Plan: 50% of the Weight management covered up to a lifetime maximum of \$25,000.
+Subject to the deductible. allowed amount.
 Subject to the deductible.
-Urgent care (Hospital facility) See Emergency Room for cost shares Virtual Care - On Demand Covered in full Access to medical care for low level conditions using virtual methods like secure chat, text, voice or video chat.
-Weight Management Treatment Weight management covered up to a lifetime maximum of \$25,000. • See Prescription Drugs for coverage of 80% of the allowed amount.
-Subject to the deductible. prescription weight management drugs.
+See Prescription Drugs for coverage of prescription weight management drugs.
+Standard Plan: 60% of the allowed amount.
+Subject to the deductible.

-PRESCRIPTION DRUGS YOUR COST-SHARE Economy Plan Standard Plan Prescription Deductible and out-of-pocket \$50 deductible / \$1,750 \$50 deductible / \$1,250 Prescription drug deductibles, coinsurance, and copays do not apply toward the medical plan out of pocket maximum or deductibles. out-of-pocket per enrollee. out-of-pocket per enrollee.
+PRESCRIPTION DRUGS YOUR COST-SHARE Economy Plan Standard Plan Prescription Deductible and out-of-pocket Prescription drug deductibles, coinsurance, and copays do not apply toward the medical plan out of pocket maximum or deductibles. \$150 deductible / \$2,000 out-of-pocket per enrollee. \$75 deductible / \$1,450 out-of-pocket per enrollee.
 Prescription Drugs - Retail Pharmacy Economy Plan Standard Plan Dispensing Limit Benefits are provided for up to a 90-day supply of covered medication.
 For prescriptions that require copays, you pay 1 copay for each 30-day supply.
 Preferred Generic Drugs \$10 copay \$10 copay Preferred Brand Name Drugs \$35 copay \$25 copay Preferred Specialty Drugs \$55 copay \$45 copay All Non-Preferred Drugs \$150 copay \$100 copay Prescription Drugs - Mail-Order Economy Plan Standard Plan Must use a participating pharmacy Dispensing Limit: Benefits are provided for up to a 90-day supply of covered medication.
 Dispensing Limit for Specialty Drugs: Benefits for specialty drugs dispensed through a specialty pharmacy program via mail-order are limited to a 30-day supply and are subject to the specialty drug cost-share for each prescription drug purchase.
-Preferred Generic Drugs \$10 copay \$10 copay Preferred Brand Name Drugs \$35 copay \$25 copay Preferred Specialty Drugs \$55 copay \$45 copay All Non-Preferred Drugs \$150 copay \$100 copay Prescription Drugs - Anti-Cancer Medication This benefit covers self-administered anti-cancer drugs when the medication is dispensed by a pharmacy.
-This benefit is covered under this plans medical cost share.
-Same as abo ve cost-shares
+Preferred Generic Drugs \$10 copay \$10 copay Preferred Brand Name Drugs \$35 copay \$25 copay Preferred Specialty Drugs \$55 copay \$45 copay All Non-Preferred Drugs \$150 copay \$100 copay